Case study · custom software

 Why pivot from web to native instead of pushing the web-app harder?

 The features the client's board was asking for weren't a coding problem — they were a runtime ceiling.
 Multi-window workflows tied to OS-level state, sustained low-latency interactions on data-heavy views, deep file-system integration, and offline-first behavior live below the browser's permission and performance boundaries.
 Pushing the web-app harder would have shipped a degraded version of every feature.
-A native pivot was the lower-risk, higher-fidelity answer.How did rot8 ship two desktop platforms in 2 months?
+A native pivot was the lower-risk, higher-fidelity answer.How did ROT8 STUDIO ship two desktop platforms so fast?

 No. Web stayed as the marketing surface, the trial onboarding flow, and the read-only dashboard for casual users.
 The native apps became the workspace for the customers who were paying for the depth.
 That two-tier shape preserved the marketing and acquisition funnel the client had built around the web product, while moving the value-dense workflows to a runtime that could carry them.Why publish this case study anonymized?

 The client preferred it.
-We default to anonymized case studies because most pre-Series-B clients consider the existence of a partner studio competitively sensitive.
-We anonymize the brand and never the work — the shape of the problem, the architectural decisions, the timeline, and the engagement model are all real.
+We default to anonymized case studies because most clients consider the existence of a partner team competitively sensitive.
+We anonymize the brand and never the work — the shape of the problem, the senior decision, the architectural choices, and the engagement model are all real.

-Apply with the four-step form.
-We respond inside 48 hours, every time, with a real reply from a named founder.
+Tell us what you're building.
+We respond inside 48 hours, every time, with a real reply from a senior engineer.
+Weekly demos, and you own everything we ship.